jdjake/Notes/MathBookRecommendations.md

 Here I've recorded some math books that I found the most useful for learning a particular topic, inspired by the "Chicago Undergraduate Mathematics Bibliography" (https://www.ocf.berkeley.edu/~abhishek/chicmath.htm), which I found very useful during my undergraduate years:

-The * before a title indicates a book I have only read a small section of, but found useful such that, if I was to ever look further into this topic, I would read into this particular text further.
+An ! before the title of a book is used to indicate a book I have only read a small portion of, but which I found useful enough to write down in case I ever need to read further into a particular field.

 ## Fundamentals